R-Robins/TankGame/README.md

-The tank game is a split screen two player action game where the goal is to defeat the opposite player by firing explosive shells at their tank.
-There are also breakable walls that the tanks can destroy by firing explosive shells at them.
+The tank game is a split screen two player action game.
 A game "Rainbow Reef" was made reusing code from the tank game to demonstrate object-oriented design and code reuse.

 Documentation: [Game Documentation.pdf](https://github.com/R-Robins/TankGame/files/9661239/Game.Documentation.pdf)